cmcuza/TerseTS/README.md

   <img src="docs/tersets.jpg" alt="TerseTS">
 </h1>

 TerseTS is a library that provides methods for lossless and lossy compressing time series.
 To match existing literature the methods are organized based on [Time Series Compression Survey](https://dl.acm.org/doi/10.1145/3560814).
-The library is implemented in Zig and provides a C-API with [bindings](#usage) for other languages.
+The library is implemented in Zig and provides a Zig-API and C-API with [bindings](#usage) for other languages.

 # Getting Started
 ## Compilation